The Negative て形: ~なくて & ~ないで

 It is from this meaning that the patterns for “must” come from.
 These double negative structures utilize ~なくて’s role of marking the action/state that Y relies upon to be true.

-Grammar Note: ~ては may contract to ~ちゃ in casual speech.
-This may also affect the other expressions to lessen the tone but not so much the severity behind the “must.”
-As for the use of the particle は, it’s used to highlight the causation behind the negative statement which is X.
+~ては may contract to ~ちゃ in casual speech.
+This contraction may lessen the tone but not so much the severity behind the meaning of “must.”
+As for the use of the particle は, it highlights the negative element of the statement.

 Why is it that you must die in war?